Location:

 Prologue:

 In the Alfa Romeo Two-Nine piece that Peter Hull and Simon Moore wrote for Automobile Quarterly, this Corto Touring Spider appears at the top of page 179.
 And as the car has not been restored, chassis #412018 looks today just about the same as it did then, even in monochrome.
-The perspective here in the main image is also rather similar, shown from the same right-front quarter.
-In any case, I like the continuity in publication.
-So if you've got a stack of AQs from the 1970s sitting around, feel free to compare.
+The perspective here in the main quarter shot is also rather similar, shown from a similar level.
+In any case, I like the continuity in publication so many decades apart.
+So those with a stack of AQs from the 1970s handy may compare.

 References: